Skip to main content

 • Join a conference with the proper parameters.

-• Get the local stream (camera feed) and attach it to a HTML video element.
+• Get the local streams (microphone and camera feeds) attach the video to a HTML video element and send the streams to Pexip Infinity.

 • Get the remote stream (remote feed) and attach it to a HTML video element.

-• Disconnect from a conference gracefully and free the camera.
+• Disconnect from a conference gracefully and free the microphone and camera.

 info